The Business — Shredder Franchise

 An operations model with no kitchen.

 No food.
 No perishables.
 No complex inventory.
-The cost categories are predictable, the labor model scales with class count, and the largest single line is rent — which you control by site selection.
+The cost categories are predictable, the labor model scales with session count, and the largest single line is rent — which you control by site selection.

 Largest Line